notleowang/notleowang/README.md

 - Streaming and Content Creation :film_projector:

 ### :eyes: What's going on
-- In my last year of studying, graduating April 2024.
+- Looking for New Grad positions
-- Studying Machine Learning.
+- Personal projects/research in machine learning

 ### :envelope: Contact
 You can reach me via email here: leowangmessages@gmail.com